subhankarc/rdpg-boshrelease/jobs/rdpgd/README.md

-# rdpg-agent BOSH Service Job
+# rdpgd BOSH Service Job

-This rdpg-agent BOSH job is for bootstrapping the rdpg cluster and then exec-ing the rdpg-agent.
+This rdpgd BOSH job is for bootstrapping the rdpg cluster and then exec-ing the rdpgd.

 [Official BOSH Release Documentation](http://bosh.io/docs/create-release.html)